 Why would someone who is self employed want health insurance?

 If you have chronic pain, pre-existing conditions, or prescriptions — you will probably want insurance.
 But what if I’m healthy and have no reason to think that I won’t stay healthy?

 Of course no one wants things to go wrong, and we don’t always expect the things that do go wrong.
 Insurance is your safety net to protect against unforeseen accidents, illnesses, and so on.

 And if you care for other dependents (children or a spouse for example), that’s an even bigger risk you run by not having insurance.

 How much is health insurance if you are self employed?

-The different health insurance marketplaces will each provide different options for you based upon your unique situation.
-But when comparing plans, it’s important to understand the key terminology, which I cover in depth below.
+The different health insurance marketplaces each provide different options for you based upon your unique situation.
+So when comparing plans, it’s important to understand the key terminology, which I cover in depth below.